apel/ssm/migrating_to_ams.md

 # Migrating from using EGI ActiveMQ Message Brokers to using EGI ARGO Messaging Service

-Migration requires upgrading to SSM-X.X.X and adding new values to your configuration.
+Migration requires upgrading SSM to at least version 2.4.0 and adding new values to your configuration.

 ## Sender